About

 Visualization in the Classroom

 Instructors often use biomolecular visualization (BMV) in our teaching.
 Through diagrams in textbooks, figures shown in class, or modeling activities, our students are flooded with macromolecular visual images.
 We hope (often expect!) that the students are having “aha!” moments with the renderings of cells, proteins, and complexes that we present.
-But, do the students really “see” what we see?
+But, do our students really “see” what we see?
 Do they have the visual literacy skills necessary to glean the information that we expect them to understand from these biomolecular images?

 A Framework for Assessing Biomolecular Visualization Skills

-Steering Committee
+2024 Steering Committee

 BioMolViz Fellows